 Rubino sees only one solution to this mess:"massive devaluation" of our currency to allow student debtors to pay off their loans with cheaper money.
 But that won't work unless Millennials' salaries rise high enough so that current debt loads are no longer burdensome.
 And there is no sign this is happening.

 Total outstanding student-loan indebtedness is now about $1.5 trillion, or $1.6 trillion if you include private student-loan debt.
 About half of this amount will never be paid back.
 We really only have two options.
-We can forgive billions of dollars in student-loan debt that is uncollectable or we can continue to allow millions of Americans to slip out of the middle class--dragged down by their student loans and unable to buy homes or save for their retirement.
+We can forgive billions of dollars in uncollectable student-loan debt or we can continue to allow millions of Americans to slip out of the middle class--dragged down by their student loans and unable to buy homes or save for their retirement.